Again, business does have its occasional culinary upsides…

 Bord’eau is the fine dining restaurant of Hotel de l’Europe, where the kitchens are headed up by Executive Chef Richard Oostenbrugge who – together with sous Chef Thomas Groot – joined in 2010 from Amsterdam Restaurant Envy as chef of Hotel de l’Europe’s Restaurant Excelsior.
 It closed in 2011 and reopened in 2012 as Bord’eau.
 Their first star was awarded in 2012 and the second was followed in 2013.
 Richard was awarded the 2014 Chef of the Year award by GaultMillau.

-The cuisine is definitely refined classic French based on seasonal ingredients, but with plenty original modern elements and stunning plating.
-The mix between classic and modern is also shown in the dining area, with waiters in coattails and white gloves but with stylised plates and cutlery.
+The cuisine is definitely refined classic French-based on seasonal ingredients, but with plenty of original modern elements and stunning plating.
+The mix between traditional and contemporary is also shown in the dining area, with waiters in coattails and white gloves but with stylized plates and cutlery.
 Luckily the monotonous 90s lounge muzak was drowned out by the chatter from the tables.

 About the menu: